We are making our centres COVID-19 secure

 Should the fire alarm sound, the normal evacuation procedure will be followed during which time there is no requirement to observe social distancing.
 Please note, we are required to undertake one emergency evacuation drill per term.

-Please let your tutor know and contact the centre staff should you require first aid support.
+Please let your tutor know and contact the Centre Team should you require first aid support.
 The First Aider will give directional support, taking into account social distancing unless there is a risk to life.
-All our First Aiders have the latest information and guidance around providing first aid during the COVID-19 outbreak.
+All of our First Aiders have the latest information and guidance around providing first aid during COVID-19.

-If you or a member of your household are displaying any flu-like symptoms or symptoms of coronavirus (COVID-19) or have tested positive for coronavirus (COVID-19) in the last 10 days, please do not attend the centre.
-If you become unwell after attending any of our centres, contact us immediately to let us know by emailing firstname.lastname@example.org and include 'COVID-19 ABSENCE' in the subject field.
+If you become unwell after attending any of our Centres, contact us immediately to let us know and include 'COVID-19 ABSENCE' in the email subject field.
 Alternatively, call our Customer Service Team on 0300 200 1044.